CardiacModelling/ical-model-review/Models/README.md

   - In the available file, `f_Ca_inf` is given as `0.29 + 0.8 / (1 + (Ca_i - 1.2e-4) / 6e-5)`, this was changed to `0.29 + 0.8 / (1 + exp((Ca_i - 1.2e-4) / 6e-5))` in accordance with the published equations and Matlab and C code.
   - Similarly, the value of `g_CaL` was changed from `0.58 nS/pF` to `0.34 nS/pF` (the value for the right-atrial model variant).

+## Models selected for the study but only included qualitatively

+- Bassingthwaithe and Reuter 1972 (1)
+  - No implementation could be found
+  - The equations of this model could only be found in a [book](https://www.sciencedirect.com/book/9780122089503/electrical-phenomena-in-the-heart).
+The equations found here and probably inaccurate because they are unable to reproduce the published plots of steady states and time constants of activation and inactivation gate.
+  - This is the oldest reference we could find to an ICaL like model, so it has been included in this study qualitatively.
+- Greenstein et al. 2006 (36)
+  - There was no available CellML file for this model and it was difficult to implement because of the 40 state model.

 ## Studies using an equivalent ICaL model (not included)

 - [x] Earm 1990: CellML is unchanged from Hilgemann 1987